wan-sdr/oran_tutorial/Install UHD from Source.md

 ## Quick Start

-This section summarizes the step-by-step actions described in detailed in the rest of this guide. guide.
+This section summarizes the step-by-step actions for a quick start experience, see the rest of this guide for more details.

 **1. Install Ubuntu Desktop**